Urban flooding: Localized models

+Modeling of climate change impacts

-Modeling of climate impacts, on the other hand, is often done from a "top-down", global perspective.
+Modeling of climate change impacts, on the other hand, is often done from a "top-down", global perspective.
 While these models can be helpful in predicting worldwide effects of global warming and in raising awareness about large-scale impacts, their spatial resolution is often limited to 25 km or more, making them less helpful for local planners in mitigating the effects of climate change on a street-by-street scale.

 Some advocate for an integration of localized hydrological modeling with larger-scale climate modeling, claiming that such integration allows the benefits of both forms of modeling to be realized simultaneously and creates the potential for modeling flooding due to climate change in a way that allows planners to design specific strategies to mitigate it at the local level.